dhakimian/SeniorProject/README.md

 it finds the server, it will begin receiving the server's game state broadcasts, and will send its keyboard input to the server to be interpreted.
-If the client loses its connection to the server after having previously established one, it will update the gamestate locally, which helps minimize jitter from dropped packets.
+If the client loses its connection to the server after having previously established one, it will update the gamestate locally, which should help minimize jitter from dropped packets.
 This also means that you can play a client-side-only single player game by starting a server, connecting to it, and then killing the server.
 (But as soon as a server comes online again at the place the client is expecting, it will connect to it and have its state reset to that of